Kmolina009/Into-Component-with-Signup-Form/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+##Notes to self
+###Task

+---

+  - [ ]Media-Query for mobile specification per style guide
+  - [ ]Add Form-Height-Adjustment function for dynamic rescaling of form, when user recieves error message
+  - [ ]BaseLine Password requirements users must meet.
+    - [ ]Password must be at least 8 characters long
+    - [ ]Password should contain at least 1 number
+    - [ ]Password should contain at least one special character
+  - [ ]Consume Password Strength API for form's password field